-Our products, other than for service contracts, are delivered within a short time frame, generally within one to three months, of the contract date.
+Our products are typically delivered within a short time frame, generally within one to three months, of the contract date.
 Service contracts are entered into for terms of one to three years, following the expiration of the warranty period.

-Our products are sold without the right of return.
+Our products are generally sold without the right of return.
 Accruals are provided for estimated warranty expenses at the time the associated revenue is recognized.
 We use judgment to estimate these accruals and, if we were to experience an increase in warranty claims or if costs of servicing our products under warranty were greater than our estimates, our cost of product revenue could be adversely affected in future periods.